 Position Description & Responsibilities

 The Winston School of Education & Social Policy at Merrimack College seeks Adjunct Instructors in Human Development and Human Services.
 Adjunct opportunities are potentially available in summer, fall, and spring terms.
 Courses are taught on-campus in North Andover.
-For fall in particular, we are seeking instructors who can teach courses in Child Growth and Development and Introduction to Human Development.
+For spring in particular, we are seeking instructors who can teach courses in Research and Applied Statistics in Human Development.

 Degree in Human Development or related field.
 Masters degree required, terminal degree preferred.